SOVEREIGN MEMORY · LIVE

 What happens to my data if DCS Labs goes away?

 Three protections.
-First: receipts are exportable any time via /api/memory/export as a signed R+2 stream — you can keep your own copy.
+First: receipts are exportable any time via /v1/memory/export as a signed R+2 stream — you can keep your own copy.
 Second: optional IPFS pinning means receipts live on a decentralized layer independent of our infrastructure.
 Third: the spec is open and MIT-licenced — any team can spin up a compatible service, and your existing signed receipts remain verifiable forever.

 How does this compare to LangChain / LlamaIndex memory?